 My friend just had her fifth child, a girl, after having 4 boys.
 I was shocked to learn she named her Stuart.
 Is this EVER a girl’s name?

-Both names were used for girls before the ’80s as well, but neither has appeared on the list since 1998/1999.
+Both names were used for girls before the ’80s as well.

 How do you feel about parents using Stuart/Stewart for baby girls?